Characterizing traces on crossed products of noncommutative C*-algebras: Almost inner actions

-\begin{remark} It is worth noting that if $p_t = 1$ for all $t$ in the above definition, then the map $t \mapsto u_t$ is not necessarily an inner action of $G$ on $M$, i.e. we are not guaranteed that $u_{st} = u_s u_t$.
+\begin{remark} Consider the above definition in the case of $N = G$.
+It is worth noting that if $p_t = 1$ for all $t \in G$, then the map $t \mapsto u_t$ is not necessarily an inner action of $G$ on $M$, i.e.\ we are not guaranteed that $u_{st} = u_s u_t$.
 This is the motivation behind the term \textit{almost}.
 In addition, the usual definitions of a properly outer (or just outer) action $\alpha : G \to \Aut(M)$ is that each individual $\alpha(t)$, $t \neq e$, is properly outer (respectively, outer).
 The term \textit{jointly} highlights the fact that we require compatibility conditions between each of the individual $\alpha(t)$. \end{remark}